Bogert Covered Bridge: 20th century

 In 1945, management of the bridge was transferred from Lehigh County to the Pennsylvania Department of Highways since it carried South 24th Street, which linked state routes Hamilton Street and Lehigh Street.

 On February 19, 1956 at 3:15 a.m., a speeding truck pulling a trailer smashed into the bridge, splintering seven of the bridge's twelve-by-twelve-inch crossbeams.
 Its roof sagged in the middle.
 Lehigh County officials initially wanted to tear down the bridge, believing it had become a traffic hazard.
 The following year, on May 30, 1957, a second accident involving a truck carrying an earthmover crashed into the bridge, smashing the roof and causing extensive damage.

 In 1957, a letter writing campaign by the Save the Bogert's Bridge Committee obtained state approval to redirect South 24th Street to a new bridge located a few hundred feet away from the structure.

 In 1964, the covered bridge was reconstructed by the Commonwealth of Pennsylvania, and its management was then transferred to Allentown.

 Bogert's is the oldest covered bridge in Lehigh County, and among the oldest in the country.
 It is open to pedestrian and bicycle traffic only.
 In 1980, it was listed on the National Register of Historic Places in 1980.

+September 4, 2025, the City of Allentown announced the start of major rehabilitation work on the Historic Bogert’s Covered Bridge beginning September 15.